 The root is non-green, cylindrical and the downward part of the plant.
 It develops from the radical and is the first structure that comes out when a seed is placed in the soil.

-The roots are mainly consists of four parts which are described below:
+The roots mainly consist of four parts, which are described below:

-The shoot is generally above ground, erect, and ascending axis of the plant body which develops from the plumule of the embryo.
+The shoot is generally above ground, erect, and the ascending axis of the plant body, which develops from the plumule of the embryo.
 It is differentiated into nodes and internodes and bears leaves, branches, and flowers.

 Some features of the stem are as follows: